gandhipratik65/kube-assign/README.md

 ## Java Controller

-The Java application includes a Spring Boot controller to stress memory for testing the autoscaler.
-The controller has an endpoint that, when accessed, performs operations that increase memory usage and keep the CPU busy for a specified duration.
+The Java application includes a Spring Boot controller to stress cpu/memory for testing the autoscaler.
+The controller has an endpoint that, when accessed, performs operations that increase cpu/memory usage and keep the CPU busy for a specified duration.

 ## How to Run